matt-bp/matt-bp.github.io/src/pages/posts/usu-games.md

 ## Frogger

 This was a final project for my CS 5410 course.
 This is recreates a substantial amount of the original Frogger game.
 Some additions I made were using particles for fireworks when you get a frog to the other end of the swamp.
+Like the Old Main game, this project used my "engine" made throughout this course for rendering, playing audio, and switching between scenes.

+The fun parts for me was creating the rendering systems, and adding in the small details of sound effects.
 This is not a game art course, so where I couldn't find public domain things, I had to improvise.

-The fun parts for me was creating the rendering systems, and adding in the small details of sound effects

 ![Slider](/assets/images/usu-games/frogger.png)
 **Figure 3:** Why did the frog cross the road?

 <a href="/projects/frogger/index.html" target="_blank">Play frogger</a>

+## Conclusion